 Media was a smaller community then - three television networks - and for national stories local reporters often rewrote wire pieces from a centralized pool.
 If you groomed a few journalists as allies you were able to place a large chunk of public thinking in your grasp, and breast cancer had a lot more sympathy than something like cirrhosis.

 For cirrhosis, the public blame is on too much drinking, but on breast cancer, which likely affects almost every American at some point, it was easy to blame the chemical.
 And that is what trial lawyers like CSPI want to do.

-CSPI did what activists do, they found a study that used raging binge drinkers and extrapolated that out to everyone, and then boosted their claims by citing every pooled analysis of cohort studies (.e.g.
+CSPI did what activists do, they promoted a study that used a few hundred raging binge drinkers in the 1970s and extrapolated that out to everyone, and then boosted their calls for lawsuit action by citing every pooled analysis of cohort studies (.e.g.
 JAMA.
 1998;279:535-540) - the kind of epidemiological data dredging Harvard School of Public Health publishes every month - they could find.

-Their claims about breast cancer and alcohol fizzled out after a while, their desired outcome, a class action lawsuit against Big Alcohol where the cy pres award just happens to go to CSPI, never happened.
-But prior to that plenty of epidemiologists saw media buzz about it and armed with mouse studies and statistical correlation started producing papers.
-A culture where activists have been so successful in their war on science a jury can be convinced that a weedkiller which only acts on a pathway in plants, or that baby powder causes cervical cancer, couldn't produce a mass uprising against alcohol.
-Instead, statistics and mouse studies could even show it was beneficial, and a whole field of woo grew up around that.
+Their claims about breast cancer and alcohol fizzled out after a while.
+Their desired outcome, a class action lawsuit against Big Alcohol where the cy pres award just happens to go to CSPI, never happened.
+But prior to that plenty of epidemiologists saw media buzz about it and armed with mouse studies and statistical correlation started producing their own papers to jump on the bandwagon.
+Modern lawyers who have convinced juries that baby powder or a weedkiller might be able to cause human cancer, can thank CSPI efforts to link everything in use to a disease.